 It is imperative that you stay connected and active in an online class.
 Please make arrangements in the event your computer breaks or your internet service is down.
 Mobile devices and tablets are not sufficient to complete an online class.
 If you do experience an outage or have limited internet access, please consider using SCC’s library computers.
 Sharing a friend’s computer may not be sufficient to complete all of the assignments you will have in an online class.

 It is imperative that you have continual access to a reliable computer and high speed internet service.

 Tips & Suggestions

 You should be comfortable accessing the Internet and using a web browser.
-Please download and install the free Firefox web browser.
-Use Firefox to log in to Blackboard.
-Firefox has the fewest compatibility problems with Blackboard.
-Have a backup web browser available in case you are experiencing a problem with Firefox (such as Internet Explorer or Google Chrome).
+Please download and install the free Chrome web browser.
+Use Chrome to log in to Canvas.
+Chrome has the fewest compatibility problems with Canvas.
+Have a backup web browser available in case you are experiencing a problem with Chrome (such as Internet Explorer or Firefox).